peurile/g-uploader/README.md

-# Google Drive Downloader
+# Google Drive Uploader

-A simple node web server that helps user to download web resources and upload to Google Drive.
+A simple node web server that helps user to download files from web and upload to Google Drive.

 ## Getting Started